18.104.22.168 Payability of JSP

 - a course which is similar to a minister-approved course undertaken at any institution, but is approved by the Secretary, OR

-- a course which leads to educational or vocational qualifications or increases job skills, even if the course is of short duration and not routinely approved by Centrelink under the activity test (1.1.M.160).
+- a course which leads to educational or vocational qualifications or increases job skills, even if the course is of short duration and not routinely approved by Services Australia to meet mutual obligation requirements (1.1.M.160).

 Except for the circumstances listed above, JSP is not normally payable during any annual vacation period that falls within the duration of the course.
 However, if a person is unsure of their further studies during a vacation period, they may be eligible for JSP, provided they are able to satisfy the qualification criteria.